antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/WTC-2019/Anomalies-breaks-and-outliers-detection-in-time-series.md

 There are many ways to define anomalies in time series.
 Here we are going to list the ones we focus on in this presentation.

-**Point Anomaly:** Simply and outlier of the values of the time series.
+**Point Anomaly:** Simply an outlier of the values of the time series.

 **Contextual Anomaly:** An anomaly that is local to some sub-sequence of the time series.